addff/2503-ITT440/10% Individual Assignment/M3CS2554A/SHAZLEEN HANI BINTI MOHD SUHAIMI JIMMY/README.md

 <h4>KEY FEATURES</h4>
 Scikit-image has the following main capabilities:

-  • Color space conversions, including RGB to LAB, HSV, and grayscale.
+  &nbsp;&nbsp;&nbsp;&nbsp;• Color space conversions, including RGB to LAB, HSV, and grayscale.

   • Reading and writing images in a range of formats is known as image I/O.